For once, this post is not belated because I just finished development on this little app yesterday. Small victories!

 Next, it was time to start making real API calls to get my data.
 This is where development had to slow down just a little bit, because the NASA API server can't handle too many calls at once, so each one had to be spaced out using a timeout function in Angular.
 The final waiting time in between calls is 2.5 seconds(!) which explains why the app takes so stinking long to load since it has to wait in between all the 8 planets (no, Pluto is not a planet!) and the Sun.

 Ultimately, it was the first part of this StackOverflow answer which I was able to use to fix the problem once and for all.
 I was able to very easily (and free-ly) create a little app on Heroku and deployed this CORS Anywhere proxy to it.
 For once in my dev career, everything actually worked as expected and I didn't run into any weird, undocumented bugs or glitches.
 It was blissful.
+[Note: unfortunately, Heroku has discontinued their free tier so I need to find a different tool to fulfill these purposes, but haven't had the time.
+Hopefully sometime before the end of 2023!]

 From here, there wasn't too much left to do!
 I created the header as an image in Figma, which is a wonderful design tool - great for creating and editing vector images, amazing for collaboration, easy to use, and has a very solid free option.
 Then I added a minimal blurb of informative text, slapped on my cute little logo (created by the amazing Andrea Millea), and deployed it to my Github site.